Taylor Townsend (The O.C.): Season 4

-Ryan soon has insomnia, and when Taylor hears about it, she thinks it's her duty to cure him.
+Ryan soon has zzz problems. and when Taylor hears about it, she thinks it's her duty to cure him.
 So, she pretends to be his sleep therapist in an attempt to seduce him.
 She uncovers Ryan's unresolved feelings towards his late ex-girlfriend Marissa, and towards Marissa's other ex-boyfriend Kevin Volchok who killed her in a car accident.
 Once she realizes that she and Ryan weren't meant to be, she just decides to give him some tea, that actually helps him go to sleep.
 But when Ryan tells her he doesn't know how he feels about her, she tells him to kiss her to see if he feels anything.
 Once they kiss, she takes advantage a little bit, then stops herself mistaking his silence for indifference.
 After the kiss, Ryan fantasizes about Taylor washing windows, dancing on the kitchen counter and riding on roller skates, during each of these fantasies Ryan hears Taylor talking dirty to him.
 Ryan realizes that he likes Taylor and he asks her on the date.
 However, during the date, Ryan realizes that he isn't ready to begin a new emotional relationship.
 Taylor tries to make him jealous by paying a homosexual guy named Roger to pretend that he likes her, but he uncovers her move and tells her he's not sure about a relationship, something she says is a long way off, and that any current relations should be purely physical.
 Taylor and Ryan kiss in a closet and start making out while playing a game of seven minutes in heaven.

 In The Chrismukk-huh?, though, Ryan is afraid Taylor thinks that they are both going out and is afraid to ask her to Christmas dinner.
 Taylor, bringing a present she wrapped herself, heavily hints that she would like to come to dinner.
 When Ryan coldly rejects her, Taylor works herself in to a fury and starts yelling at Ryan when he is on the roof hanging Christmas lights.
 In her angry state, she climbs up the ladder to yell at him, but they both end up falling and going into comas.
 In their comas, they entered an alternate universe and Taylor hears information that convinces her that Marissa is still alive.
 When she finds out that Marissa was supposedly alive, she immediately tells Ryan, who sets out to look for her.
 He later finds out that it was really Kaitlin Cooper, Marissa's younger sister, who was returning from university.
 Taylor, realizing that Ryan is not over Marissa, goes to a Christmas party in her coma dream and finds out that in her coma she is a boy, and sees her mom bullying him.
 Taylor then goes and stands up to her, defending herself and calls her mother a bitch.
 Doing this, she wakes up from her coma.